 "I don't want to have to forget you."
 Lewis sat up and let Wilbur cry for a minute or two.
 Then he tried his hand at comforting.

 "Wilbur, look at me", he said soothingly.
 He gently grabbed him and tried to imagine looking into his eyes.
 Before he could continue, Wilbur reached for the light, and the room was bright.
-He looked into his crying eyes and felt emotions flood into him.
+Lewis looked into his crying eyes and felt emotions flood into him.
 There was so much he just couldn't say.
-"Wilbur, if I had my way, I would live in this time period, but, it's not my fault I was born forty years too early.
+"Wilbur, if I had my way, I would live in this time period, but, it's not my fault I was born forty years too early."
 He took Wilbur's hand and let their fingers intertwine.
 "But…I won't forget you, ever.
 And I feel like you're the best thing that has ever happened to me."
 And he saw the tears flood Wilbur's eyes and come streaming down again.
 His head fell back on Lewis's shoulder and he shook a little with tears.
 If only he knew there was so much more to it than just the wrong time period.
 Lewis hushed him gently and sat there for a moment, until he heard footsteps outside.
 At that, they both got up.
 Lewis put his shirt on and turned the doorknob halfway.

 "Lewis", Wilbur said softly.
 Lewis turned around and faced him.